Kip Siegel: Opposition

 Siegel's independent pursuit of nuclear fusion was not welcomed by either the federal government or the rest of the defense industry in which he had spent the better part of his career.
-Unfortunately, the company encountered heavy opposition from both the Atomic Energy Commission and from large federal weapons laboratories.
+The company encountered heavy opposition from both the Atomic Energy Commission and from large federal weapons laboratories.
 Many people in both government and scientific sectors were bitterly opposed to the operation of such a fundamental and important energy program in the private sector.
 The long and, eventually, successful campaign of the AEC against KMS Fusion became a matter of public record.
 (Fortune, Dec.
 1974).

 However, Siegel believed in "the lesson of the Cavendish Laboratory (Cambridge, England), where a few bright people outinvented the world for a long period...with wires and chewing gum."
 The personnel at KMS Fusion included leading American scientists, including Keith Brueckner and Robert Hofstadter.

 On May 1, 1974, KMS Fusion achieved the first laser-induced fusion with a deuterium–tritium pellet, documented by Hofstadter's nuclear emulsion detectors, which could detect neutrons.
 The neutron flow registered by scientists at KMS Fusion was still removed from a net energy flow by a factor of more than 10 million, and they did not pretend otherwise; but they had achieved controlled thermonuclear fusion, a first, as was subsequently acknowledged by ERDA itself (formerly, the AEC) and scientists working in the field, including Soviet and French laser-fusion workers.

 Financial difficulties and demise

 In the drive to succeed with laser fusion, Siegel cannibalized the other KMS divisions and invested his own personal fortune.
 The company's financing became tenuous, while the hostility of the critics of his efforts created an atmosphere where it was difficult, if not impossible, to secure additional outside financing.

 At this time, KMS Fusion was indisputably the most advanced laser-fusion laboratory in the world.
-Unfortunately, outright harassment from the AEC only increased after the announcement of these results.
+However, outright harassment from the AEC only increased after the announcement of these results.
 According to one source in the faculty of the University of Michigan, the campaign against KMS Fusion culminated with a massive incursion into the KMS Fusion facilities by federal agents, who effectively put an end to its operations by confiscating essential materials on the grounds that, inter alia, all information concerning the production of nuclear energy is classified information which belongs exclusively to the federal government.

 Personal life

 Siegel married Ruth E. Boerker in June 1951.
 The couple had two sons.
+He was Jewish and served as the former president of the Beth Israel Congregation in Ann Arbor.

-Siegel died of a stroke on March 14, 1975 while testifying before the Joint Congressional Committee on nuclear power in defense of his laser fusion research.
+Siegel died on March 14, 1975 at George Washington University Hospital in Washington, D.C., following the complications of a stroke he had while testifying before the United States Congressional Joint Committee on Atomic Energy in defense of his laser fusion research.